-On our return journey, we stopped at Fort cum palace of Tijara, which was first initiated in 1835.
-Unfortunately, early death of king prevented him from completing the monument.
-So it remained an incomplete, there are three separate palaces within a half-fortified wall.
-Then Neemrana group of hotels took over.
-Now it’s a private property and converted into a heritage hotel.
+On our return journey, we stopped at Fort and palace of Tijara, which was first initiated in 1835.
+Unfortunately, the early death of the king prevented him from completing the monument.
+So it remained incomplete, there are three separate palaces within a half-fortified wall.
+Then the Neemrana group of hotels took over.
+Now it’s private property and converted into a heritage hotel.
 It is situated on top of the hill in the middle of nowhere.
 It had rained in the morning so our ride was bumpy on a muddy road.
 The view from the top of the fort is interesting.
 We had tea while it was drizzling outside.

 After spending some time in Tijara Fort, we proceeded for our return journey.
 On the way, we happened to see a beautiful procession of Jain guru in Tijara Town.

 By evening, we reached home.
 It was a short and sweet trip but memories of wild and heritage from it will last forever.

 Delhi to Alwar is 170 Km – Alwar to Sariska Tiger Reserve is 30 Km and Sariska to Bhangarh is 40 Km.
 There is no public transport available.
 So having a taxi for the complete trip is only option.